Upholstery’s Identity Crisis.

 So named because it’s instigator is none other than the afore-mentioned Cynthia Bleskachek of A Funky Little Chair.
 It’s a one year (2018-2019) exploration into upholstery.
 We are a diverse group of upholstery professionals, students and educators.

 Our intention is to forge new synergistic relationships – within the greater upholstery community, as well as with outside influencers who can offer a fresh perspective.
 Our goal is to establish one or more viable education and business models to create a new consciousness around the craft of upholstery that will mesh with today’s rapidly evolving ‘sharing’ economy.

 Truth be told, here at the beginning of our year together, we’re busy figuring out exactly how we plan to go about jump-starting this upholstery ‘make-over’, so stay tuned!

-If you’re a collaborator, you can join or support The Funky Little Chair Collaborative’s efforts here, or subscribe to NaturalUpholstery.com’s mailing list to receive updates in the monthly newsletter.
+If you’re a collaborator, you can support The Funky Little Chair Collaborative’s efforts here, or subscribe to NaturalUpholstery.com’s mailing list to receive updates in the monthly newsletter.